BharathS11/Low-Power-Design-VSD-Workshop/README.md

 </br>

 > 3. **Iphone 6 Battery Degradation Law suit**
 "Batterygate" is popularly referred to apples delibrate processor slowdown in order to prevent degraded batteries from shutting down when under high load.
-Iphone models 6,7 had manufacturing defect with battery and inorder to protect the phone, apple with new OS update started shutdown phones.
+Iphone models 6,7 had manufacturing defect with battery and in-order to protect the phone, apple with new OS update started shuting down phones.

 </br>